-Tip: Lessons on the planner are not excused for field trips (or sick days.)
+Tip: Lessons on the calendar are not excused for field trips — or sick days.
 Learners must complete these lessons.

-All textbooks must be sent back at the end of the year and cannot be highlighted.
-Your learners may make marks in any workbooks they have.
-Workbooks are consumables and will not need to be returned.
+Your learners may make marks in any workbooks or readers they have.
+These are consumables and will not need to be returned.

-Tip: Encourage your learners to mark important sections in their books using sticky notes.
+Tip: Encourage your learners to mark important sections in their workbooks using sticky notes.

-Tip: Pay close attention to future portfolios.
-These are larger, multiday or weekly assignments that must be submitted.
-The lessons leading up to the portfolio deadline will walk your learners through the steps to completion.
+Tip: Pay close attention to future projects.
+These are larger, multiday, or weekly assignments that must be submitted.
+The lessons leading up to the project deadline will walk your learners through the steps to completion.